GreenFlag31/regex-helper/fuzzy-search.md

 ## Short explanation on how it works

 A fuzzy search is performed on the provided text, searching for the expression with a specified threshold (defaulting to 0.65).
 If a match is found, the expression is replaced in the text, then the regex will be performed.

+The threshold is the minimum score it should obtain to accept the correction.
 The higher the threshold, the less deviation from the original text is allowed.
 Lowering the threshold increases flexibility but also the likelihood of false positives.
+A threshold of 1 indicates a perfect match, 0 a perfect mismatch.

 ## Example with optional delimitator